CollectionBuilder/ala-demo/README.md

 It can be used in a workshop setting to take participants through digitization and metadata creation, to having a live collection site hosted on GitHub.

 `collectionbuilder-gh` aims to be well documented and easy to configure by following the example, with the potential to scaffold learning of a multitude of transferable digital and data skills.
-A project in "minimal computing", it provides a depth of learning opportunities, allowing users to take complete ownership over the project and make their work open to the world.
+A project in "minimal computing," it provides a depth of learning opportunities, allowing users to take complete ownership over the project and make their work open to the world.

 Learn about: